Ketuanan Melayu: Politics and "Malay dominance"

 UMNO Youth in particular maintained its "ultra" image from the 1960s.
 One of its vice-presidents said in response to discussion of opening different teams in UMNO based on political ideology that "The original cause of UMNO is to fight for the interests of the Malay race and this must continue.
 We do not want factions in UMNO."
-In 1980, Tun Hussein Onn announced that he would be handing power over to Mahathir due to poor health.
 Mahathir took office in 1981, with Musa Hitam as his deputy.